-The use of blended learning has positive effects on the student's metacognitive thinking skills in math such that, planning, organization, and evaluation.
+The use of blended learning has positive effects in the student's metacognitive thinking skills in math such that, planning, organization and evaluation.
 Blended learning has also shown an effective role in developing the low achievement students to acquire cognitive and metacognitive thinking skills in math.
-Therefore should be more attention given to cognitive and metacognitive thinking skills in an academic environment to upgrade students' skills in various specialties.
-The blended learning should be applied to different samples and subjects, and focus on the training of teachers and students in this type of teaching method.
-That review of the trends in cognitive thinking skills such that collecting, organizing, analyzing the data or information, and evaluating for identifying the errors that are affected by results helps to develop teaching strategies.
-This study used cognitive and meta-cognitive skills as dependent variables; future research suggests other variables, such as cognitive pattern, learning pattern, student ability, intelligence level, and ability.
-The need to implement the integration strategy between the use of blended learning and the thinking skills of cognitive and metacognitive when teaching students the skills of math.
-The researcher recommends educators pay more attention to developing Metacognitive skills, holding workshops for teachers to train them on using these skills before they start to work and in-service to enable them to use these skills in teaching.
-This training can provide a learning environment that can enable them to practice these skills.
-The author recommends educators design imitation programs to develop the lacking skills in light of the students' needs, the requirements of society, and the challenges of today.
+Therefore should be more attention given to cognitive and metacognitive thinking skills in an academic environment in order to upgrade students' skills in various specialties.
+The blended learning should be applied to different samples and subjects, and focus on the training of teachers and students in this type of teaching methods.
+As that review of the trends in cognitive thinking skills such that collecting, organizing, analyzing the data or information, and evaluation for identify the errors that affected by results helps to develop teaching strategies.
+This study used cognitive and meta-cognitive skills as dependent variables; future research suggests other variables, such as cognitive pattern, learning pattern, student ability, intelligence level and ability.
+The need to implement the integration strategy between the use of the blended learning and the thinking skills of cognitive and metacognitive when teaching students on the skills of the math.
+The researcher recommends educators to pay more attention to developing Metacognitive skills, holding workshops for teachers to train them on using these skills before they start to work and in service as to enable them to use these skills in teaching.
+This training can provide learning environment which can enable them to practice these skills.
+The author recommends educators to design imitation programs to develop the lacking skills in light of the students' needs, the requirements of the society, and the challenges of today.
 More research needs to be done into the effectiveness of using blended learning in achieving better learning outcomes in various educational programs and courses.